NightmindOfficial/wmcc_storybot/README.md

 ```

 **Note: The program will ask you to provide your own API key since I cannot reliably ensure everyone has an API key in their envs.**

+## General guidance

+On the sidebar, you can control which GPT models are used, log out, reset the chatbot, and view some debug information (e.g., total tokens used in the last prompt).

+After the first two user inputs, the bot suggests three keyword options to continue the story from.
+Klicking the buttons directly continues the story with the selected prompt.

+After the next story fragment is generated, you have to wait for the corresponding image to generate before continuing with the next story.

+During generation, you can still update the current prompt by re-submitting a new prompt or clicking on one of the remaining buttons.
+This is by design to allow for instantaneous changes in case you misclicked something.

+To have the bot write a (happy) end for your story, instruct the bot to "end the story now", or a similar prompt.
+Story endings will not have any keyword suggestions attached.
+However, the chat history does not clear, making it possible to continue a second story which intertwines with the plot of the previous story and allows your children to unleash their creativity to their fullest!

 ## Feedback / Questions